Reconstruction of tensor categories of type $G_2$: Representations of and

 \subsection{Non-generic representations}

 The representations listed in the last subsection may have non-trivial subquotient representations when the eigenvalues satisfy certain equations.
-These equations were determined in \cite{MW3} and are listed in the table below.
+These equations were determined in \cite{MW3} and are listed in the table below, where $\{ i,j,k\}=\{ 1,2,3\}$ and $\theta$ is a primitive third root of unity.

 We now list the $B_4$ representations which can be obtained as subquotients of the ones listed in the previous subsections, provided they are not isomorphic to one of the regular representations.
 As the weights $(i,j)$ and $(j,i)$ have the same multiplicity by Remark \ref{ijrem}, we only list one of them.
 Obviously, we also obtain representations of the same dimensions if we permute the eigenvalues, which are not listed separately here.
 The bar in the column for the determinant for the 3-dimensional representation only indicates that the eigenvalue $\la_i$ behaves differently in this representation than the other two eigenvalues.
 This can be seen by looking at the weights.
 The following table lists these new simple representations.
 The last column lists the simple factors in a composition series if we view the modules as a $B_3$ module.